kellim/link-collector/README.md

 * Install [PostgreSQL](https://www.postgresql.org/) if not already installed.
 * Create a PostgreSQL user ID to use for app.
   * To quickly test it out locally, you could create a Postgres superuser role.
 On Windows, you can create a username with the same name as your login to get it to work easily for development purposes only.
-Here's how to do this from the psql command prompt which you'd get by entering `psql` in the terminal/command prompt _Note: On a Windows machine, you may need to change to the directory where PostgreSQL is installed (ie. `C:\PostgreSQL`) in the command prompt before running `psql`.
+See below for how to do this from the psql command prompt which you'd get by entering `psql` in the terminal/command prompt. _Note: On a Windows machine, you may need to change to the directory where PostgreSQL is installed (ie. `C:\PostgreSQL`) in the command prompt before running `psql`.
 Also, this was tested using Git Bash on Windows 7._
   Replace `username` below with desired username:

    ```